pujaltedavid/marinature-docs/README.md

 ## Image Visualization

 This component was not trivial to do.
 It fact, it is the most important one, as the webpage is intended to visualize images.
-It has two modes, the normal and fullscreen mode.
+It has two modes, the normal and full screen mode.

 ### Normal Mode